AqwamCreates/DataPredict-Agent/docs/API.md

   * addOnHiddenPrompt: The add on hidden prompt to be added to all messages.

   * hiddenPrompt: The hidden prompt to be added to all messages.

-  * globalMemory: The string containing the agent's global memory.

   * model: The deep reinforcement learning model from DataPredict to improve the agent's free will capabilities.